How to understand your assessment

 We withhold 5% of your Child Care Subsidy each fortnight to reduce the likelihood of an overpayment.
 An overpayment could result in a debt after the end of financial year when we balance your payments.

 You’re able to vary this amount to suit your circumstances.
 You can do this up to twice a year using your Centrelink online account through myGov.
-If you’d like to change it more than this, you’ll need to contact us.
+If you’d like to change it more than this, you’ll need to call the Families line.

 Updating your details